shipperstack/shipper/docs/sysadmin/Database-Operations.md

 docker compose exec web ls /tmp/shipper-backup
 ```

+The output should be something like `default-<ID>-2025-12-04-173031.psql.bin`.

 Copy the file name, and then use the following command to copy the backup file to your host:

 ```
 docker compose cp web:/tmp/shipper-backup/<FILE NAME HERE> .
 ```

+Note the `.` at the end to copy to the current directory.
+You can replace it with the desired target directory.

 ### Restore